NC State Extension Publications

 Skip to Weed Management

 It is also important to take advantage of the ability of the corn canopy to shade the soil.
-Shade reduces the number of weeds germinating and slows their growth.
-Use of increased plant populations, narrower rows, row directions perpendicular to the sun’s path, and tall-growing hybrids all increase canopy density and lead to quick canopy closure.
+Shade reduces weed germination and slows their growth.
+Use of increased plant populations, narrower rows, row directions perpendicular to the path of the sun, and tall-growing hybrids all increase canopy density and lead to quick canopy closure.

 Remember that weed competition during the first four to six weeks after planting will cause the most damage in terms of yield reductions.
 Weeds that emerge after canopy closure will have little effect on yield, although they can make harvest more difficult.
-Chapter 10: Weed Management has more information on managing weeds in organic production.
+Chapter 10 in this manual has more information on managing weeds in organic production.

 Insect Pest Management